 Scholarships are usually awarded and administered by the SEHD while loans and work-study are administered by the University of Colorado Denver Financial Aid and Scholarships Office.
 Students may also receive grants and scholarships to attend the SEHD from external agencies and foundations.
-Additional financial resources can be searched at http://www.ucdenver.edu/academics/colleges/Graduate-School/current/Pages/financial-resources.aspx.
+Additional financial resources can be found at https://education.ucdenver.edu/academic-services/financial-aid.